ITP for Active Directory Workload

 -

-On the Engine management page, select a Site.
-If no site exists, create a new site and select it.
+On the Engine management page, select or create a Site.

 -